-- works especially in rural regions in the fields of education, health and
+- is active above all in rural regions in the areas of education and rural development.

-- is a private-law foundation of the people and government of
+- is a private-law foundation established by the population and government of Liechtenstein.

 - was founded in 1965.

-The LED is committed to a world where …
+The LED is committed to creating a world where…

 - the natural resources are shared with future generations.